crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 sidebar_position: 2
 ---

-# Objectives
+## AppSec Component Installation

-We are going to cover a basic setup of the application security component, with a set of rules focused on virtual patching.
-Virtual patching rules focus on preventing exploitation of well-known vulnerabilities, and is a great way to deter and slow down someone scanning your web application.
-This configuration offers aims at offering the best ROI for your web application firewall!
+We are going to cover a basic setup of the **AppSec component**, with a set of rules focused on virtual patching.

+**Virtual patching** rules focus on preventing exploitation of well-known vulnerabilities and are a great way to deter and slow down someone scanning your web application.

+The following configuration is crafted to offer the best ROI for your web application firewall!

 # Pre-requisites

-To have a functional aplication security component, you need:
+To have a functional AppSec component, you need:
  - Crowdsec security engine >= 1.5.6
  - One of the compatible bouncers: